goncalo-penelas/traffic-forecast/README.md

 # Traffic forecast

-Traffic forecast of Braga, Portugal.
+Traffic forecast in Braga, Portugal.
 TomTom API used to gather data.